Dell says to invest $125 bln in China over five years

 Dell announced in 2010 it planned to spend $250 billion on procurement and other investments over the next 10 years in China, its second largest market outside the United States.

-In January, it announced partnerships with state-owned China Electronics Corporation and the municipal government of Guiyang.

-Marius Haas, Dell's president of enterprise solutions, told Reuters in an interview after those tie-ups that partnering was the way to operate in China and the company had become much more aggressive with that strategy.

-Dell ranked third in global PC shipments in the second quarter after Lenovo Group Ltd and Hewlett-Packard Co, according to research firm International Data Corp. (bit.ly/1Or2UW4)
+The company ranked third in global PC shipments in the second quarter after Lenovo Group Ltd and Hewlett-Packard Co, according to research firm International Data Corp. (bit.ly/1Or2UW4) (Reporting By Yimou Lee)

-(Reporting By Yimou Lee; Editing by Anne Marie Roantree and Raju Gopalakrishnan)
+* CASELLA WASTE SYSTEMS, INC. ANNOUNCES FIRST QUARTER 2017 RESULTS AND REAFFIRMS 2017 GUIDANCE